MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-kubernetes-service.md

 ### Identify application performance management (APM) agents

 Identify any application performance monitoring agents in use with your applications (such as Dynatrace and Datadog).
-In place of such agents, Azure Spring Cloud offers deep integration with Azure Monitor for performance management and real-time response to aberrations.
-For more information, see [Post-migration](#post-migration).
+You will need to reconfigure these APM agents to be included in a Dockerfile or Jib configuration, or to use the Application Insights in-process Java agent.

 ### Identify Zipkin dependencies